ORPHANS ENDOWMENT FUND

 Islamic Relief delivers Waqf through its partners – Iqraa Trust and Al Baraka Bank.
 Your donations are invested in sharia compliant investments and the returns are then used to support orphans programmes and is re-invested to ensure it keeps growing every year.

 The Orphans Endowment Fund provides a self-sustaining and cost-effective source of funds which provides a humanitarian solution that prioritizes the needs of children, specifically, to support orphans and vulnerable children in South Africa.

-The Orphans Endowment Fund is structured so that the capital is preserved and only the income that is generated on the capital is utilised to support the OVC Program.
+The Fund is structured so that the capital is preserved and only the income that is generated on the capital is utilised.
+Projects supported by the fund include: